cimpai/cimp/README.md

 CIMP is under active development as an open framework.

-Concepts are stable.
+- Concepts are stable
-Practices evolve.
+- Practices evolve
-Tooling is optional.
+- Tooling is optional

 ---